 Online Master’s Degrees in Clinical Mental Health Counseling

 Mental health is a crisis in the United States.
-According to the National Alliance on Mental Illness (NAMI), 22.8 percent of adult Americans experience some form of mental illness (which is nearly 57.8 million people), but only 47.2 percent of diagnosed adults received care.
+According to 2021 data from the National Alliance on Mental Illness (NAMI), 22.8 percent of adult Americans experience some form of mental illness (which is nearly 57.8 million people), but only 47.2 percent of diagnosed adults received care.

-That’s part of why, according to the Bureau of Labor Statistics (BLS), the need for mental health counselors is set to grow 22 percent nationally between 2021 and 2031—a rate that’s over quadruple the national average for all professions (5 percent).
+That’s part of why, according to the Bureau of Labor Statistics (BLS 2024), the need for mental health counselors is set to grow 18 percent nationally between 2022 and 2032 a rate six times the national average for all professions (3 percent) for that same period.

 Clinical mental health counselors work with individuals and groups through diagnosis, treatment, and preventative care to promote optimum mental and emotional health.
 They can specialize in a particular area, such as substance abuse, family therapy, couples therapy, child therapy, or stress management.